durufle/zephyr/README.rst

 .. raw:: html

-This project offert a list of application built on top of Zephyr OS.
+This repository includes application built on top of the Zephyr OS.

 Getting Started
 ***************